UFO sightings in Canada: 1967, Falcon Lake, Manitoba

 Skeptic Aaron Sakulich reviewed the report made by Michalak to police shortly after the incident, along with other evidence, and concluded that Michalak was indeed burned, but that the burns were likely caused by an accident brought on by alcohol consumption, and that Michalak, who was prospecting for silver ore near the lake at the time, probably made the story up to keep other prospectors out of the area.

-In April 2018, the Royal Canadian Mint released a $20 silver coin depicting the alleged event as the first of its Canada's Unexplained Phenomena series, stating "According to Stefan Michalak’s account, two glowing objects descended from the sky on May 20, 1967, near Falcon Lake, Manitoba, where one landed close enough for him to approach.
+In April 2018, the Royal Canadian Mint released a $20 silver coin depicting the alleged event as the first of its Canada's Unexplained Phenomena series, stating: "According to Stefan Michalak’s account, two glowing objects descended from the sky on 20 May 1967, near Falcon Lake, Manitoba, where one landed close enough for him to approach.
 When the craft suddenly took flight, its emission set Michalak’s clothes ablaze, leaving him with mysterious burns… and an unusual tale to tell."

 1967, Shag Harbour, Nova Scotia

-The incident was the purported crash of an unidentified flying object in Shag Harbour, Nova Scotia in October 1967.
-On October 1, 2019, the Royal Canadian Mint released a $20 silver glow-in-the-dark coin depicting the sighting as the second of the Canada Unexplained Phenomena series.
+In October 1967, an unidentified flying object purportedly crashed in Shag Harbour, Nova Scotia.
+On 1 October 2019, the Royal Canadian Mint released a $20 silver glow-in-the-dark coin depicting the sighting as the second of its Canada Unexplained Phenomena series.

 1969, Prince George, British Columbia

-In Prince George, British Columbia, three unrelated witnesses reported a strange, round object in the late afternoon sky on January 1, 1969.
-The sphere radiated a yellow-orange light and appeared to ascend from 2,000 to 10,000 feet.
+In Prince George, British Columbia, three unrelated witnesses reported a strange, round object in the late-afternoon sky on 1 January 1969.
+The sphere radiated a yellow-orange light and appeared to ascend from 2000 to 10000 ft.

 1974, Langenburg, Saskatchewan

-Around 10:30 a.m. on September 1, 1974, Langenburg, Saskatchewan area farmer Edwin Fuhr claims to have seen five saucer-shaped objects hovering approximately one foot off the ground near a slough.
+Around 10:30 a.m. on 1 September 1974, a farmer named Edwin Fuhr in the area of Langenburg, Saskatchewan, claimed to have seen five saucer-shaped objects hovering approximately one foot off the ground near a slough.
 Believing it to be a prank, Fuhr walked closer and noticed the saucers were also rotating at a high speed.

 When his swather would not restart, Fuhr sat for 15 minutes watching the objects before they took off, too scared to move.
-He described takeoff as being extremely fast, with no noise and the objects emitting nothing but a grey vapor.
+He described takeoff as being extremely fast, with no noise.
+The objects did not emit anything besides a grey vapor.

 An RCMP report found five circles, matching Fuhr's description of the objects.
 No physical evidence in the area indicated someone had driven in and made the circles.

 In 2024, the Royal Canadian Mint commemorated the event with a special silver coin.

 1975–1976, Southern Manitoba

-Several sightings were reported of a red glowing UFO, sometimes described as "mischievous" or "playful", sighted in Southern Manitoba in 1975 and 1976.
+In Southern Manitoba in 1975 and 1976, several sightings were reported of a red, glowing UFO that was sometimes described as "mischievous" or "playful".
 The UFO was nicknamed "Charlie Redstar" by the public.